CLASSIFICATION NO. 632

 Within Library Network: Ability to sit for extended periods, stoop, bend, reach and lift objects weighting up to 70 pounds and occasionally push/pull items weighing up to 140 pounds.

 Within Facilities: Ability to sit for extended periods, kneel, perform repetitive hand motions and frequently lift objects weighing up to 40 pounds and occasionally push/pull items weighing up to 130 pounds.

 Positions within the County's Criminal Justice agencies must successfully pass an extensive background investigation which may include national fingerprint records check; some positions within Non-Criminal Justice agencies must successfully pass a criminal history check which may include national or state fingerprint records check.

 All positions within the County's Criminal Justice agencies must pass a pre-employment drug test.

-Within Library Network, employment is contingent upon passing a post-offer physical assessment.
+Within Library Network and Facilities Management employment is contingent upon passing a post-offer physical assessment.
 Accommodation requests will be reviewed on an individual basis in compliance with State and Federal legislation.

 Driving may be necessary for County business.
 For position(s) with occasional/incidental driving, incumbents must possess a valid driver's license.
 Accommodation requests for an acceptable alternative method of transportation will be reviewed on an individual basis in compliance with State and Federal legislation.
 For position(s) with regular driving, incumbent(s) must also possess and maintain an acceptable driving record throughout the course of employment.